Average 401k Balance by Age – Stats & FAQs

 Average 401k Balance by State and Age

-18. In 2020, the District of Columbia was the US state with the highest median retirement savings.
+18. In 2017, the District of Columbia was the US state with the highest average retirement savings for those aged 60–69.

-19. Mississippi was the state with the lowest average retirement savings in 2017.
+19. South Dakota was the state with the lowest average retirement savings for the 60–69 age group in 2017.

-20. The highest average 401k amount among people 20-29 was recorded in Washington.
+20. The highest average 401k amount across all generations was recorded in the District of Columbia.

 How much does the average person have in 401k?